inscist/api-guidelines/Guidelines.md

 Service **MAY** expose stepwise operations.

 > Stepwise Long Running Operations are sometimes called "Async" operations.
-This causes confusion, as it mixes elements of platforms ("Async / await", "promises", "futures") with elements of API operation.
+This causes confusion, as it mixes elements of platforms ("async / await", "promises", "futures") with elements of API operation.
 This document uses the term "Stepwise Long Running Operation" or often just "Stepwise Operation" to avoid confusion over the word "Async".

 * Services **MUST** perform as much synchronous validation as practical on stepwise requests.